quii/learn-go-with-tests/databases.md

 -   **Index**:

-    A database index is, in the layman's terms, a trade-off that improves the retrieval of information (if done right) by giving a little more every time data is added.
+    A database index is, in layman terms, a trade-off that improves the retrieval of information (if done right) by giving a little more every time data is added.

     Here are more formal definitions if the subject interests you: [Wikipedia](https://en.wikipedia.org/wiki/Database_index), [Use The Index, Luke](https://use-the-index-luke.com/sql/anatomy).